The third tab for properties panel is the Screen Properties.

 This allows you to configure the screen itself, including the screen name and the actions tied to it.

 The tab has three expandable sections, which are the same for every screen you can build or edit in Method designer.
 The sections are: Settings, Actions, and Versions.

 - Name: This is where you can name your screen.

 - Table: This is the base table of the Screen.
-All fields available to It’s greyed out because you already picked the base table for this Screen, and once it’s picked, it’s set permanently.
+All fields from the base table will be available on this screen.
+It’s greyed out because once set, it’s set permanently.
 If you need a different base table, you would need to create a new screen.

 - Default Control Focus: Have you ever noticed when you navigate to a web page that requests, say, a user name, your cursor is already in the User Name box when the page loads?
 This is a result of what we call “focus”.
 The default control focus lets you choose which control will have focus when this screen first loads.

 - App Ribbon: An app ribbon will open up another panel showing related records to a record being viewed.
 For more information, see App Settings - App Ribbons.